-- (a) Roads and parking as shown on the proposed plan. - (b) Slopes in excess of 20% sustained for 30,000 square feet or more. - (c) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January, 1989, as amended. - (d) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised. - (e) Land in rights-of-way or easements, but not including land in open space easements under Chapter 315, Zoning, § 315-43. - (f) Lands in resource protection districts.
+- (b) Slopes in excess of 20% sustained for 30,000 square feet or more. - (c) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January, 1989, as amended. - (d) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised. - (e) Land in rights-of-way or easements, but not including land in open space common open space easements under Chapter 315, Zoning, § 315-43. - (f) Lands in resource protection districts.

 NET RESIDENTIAL DENSITY: The maximum number of dwelling units permitted on the tract or parcel of land proposed for any type of residential development shall be determined by dividing the net residential acreage of the tract or parcel by the zoning district minimum lot size for the zone in which the project is located.
-In no event shall the number of residential units exceed the density requirement of the zoning district in which it is located.
+In no event shall the number of residential units exceed the density requirement limit of the zoning district in which it is located.